azsk/AzTS-docs/04-Addressing control failure/RemediationThroughScriptsUsingUI.md

 <br>

 # AutoRemediation
 This feature is not enabled by default.
-Default AzTS UI with AutoRemediation feature off :
+Below is the AzTS UI with AutoRemediation feature off by default:

 ![UIWithAutoRediationDisabled](../Images/04_DefaultUIWithAutoRemediationDisabled.png)

-If you have not enabled this feature in your AzTS setup yet, please follow steps mentioned below:
+To enable this feature for your AzTS setup, please follow steps mentioned below:

 - Open the [Azure portal](https://portal.azure.com/).
 - Navigate to AzTS host subscription -> AzTS host resource group.